 Example answer: “More employee diversity means more opinions and perspectives to solve problems, which is great most of the time.
 This can lead to arguments and disagreements, and I think the time and effort will be worth it because there will be a stronger consensus-based solution and a respectful relationship with your colleagues.
 Conflict is easier to manage when you are building.

 5. How would you advocate diversity to a colleague who doesn’t understand the importance of diversity?

 Some employees do not understand the value of diversity.
 Interviewers will want to see how you interact with such people.
 If you have had this experience before, use the STAR (Situation-Task-Answer-Result) Method to provide a response demonstrating your professionalism and communication skills.
-Your response should address both statistics showing that diversity in the workplace is beneficial to the organization as a whole and how diversity has improved your work experience.
+Your response should address both statistics showing that diversity in the workplace is beneficial to the organization as a whole and how diversity hiring has improved your work experience.

 Example answer: “Some people don’t understand the benefits of diversity and inclusion.
 But as an employee and a believer in diversity, it’s my job to help these people understand the value they bring to the company.
 I want to start by mentioning the research that shows the economic benefits that diversity, equality, and inclusion bring to companies that adopt these ideas.
 Diversity has made me a better problem solver than I would think.”

 6. What mistakes do organizations make when thinking about diversity?